zuri-training/fetch-metadata-team-90/Frontend/Fixed.md

 * Footer
 * Fixed responsiveness

 # The above is just an example.
-Copy and paste, the start yours below.#
+Copy and paste, the start yours below.

-### 1. Fixed the follwing in Privacy policy page:
+### 1. Fixed the follwing in Privacy policy page:  (Durobolu)
 * Footer links
 * Fixed responsiveness
 * adjust header
 * little adjustment to the body
 * added scroll to top button and a new Javascript file for the scroll to top
-### 2. Fixed the follwing in Terms and Condition page:
+### 2. Fixed the follwing in Terms and Condition page:  (Durobolu)
 * Footer links
 * Fixed responsiveness
 * adjust header